webpack-contrib/webpack-command/README.md

     --log-level                   Limit all process console messages to a specific level and above
-                                  Levels: trace, debug, info, warn, error, silent --log-time                    Instruct the logger for webpack-serve and dependencies to display a timestamp --reporter                    Specifies the reporter tpo use for generating console output for a build --run-dev                     An alias for --debug --devtool eval-cheap-module-source-map --output-pathinfo --run-prod                    An alias for --optimize-minimize --define process.env.NODE_ENV="production" --version                     Display the webpack-command version
+                                  Levels: trace, debug, info, warn, error, silent --log-time                    Instruct the logger for webpack-serve and dependencies to display a timestamp --reporter                    Specifies the reporter to use for generating console output for a build --require                     Preload one or more modules before loading the webpack configuration Typically used for language-specific require hooks
+    --run-dev                     An alias for --debug --devtool eval-cheap-module-source-map --output-pathinfo --run-prod                    An alias for --optimize-minimize --define process.env.NODE_ENV="production" --version                     Display the webpack-command version